jackvz/mezzanine-cartridge-api/readme.md

 ## Notes

-If you are using the Swagger UI to test your API and get a message "CSRF Failed: CSRF token missing or incorrect.", be sure to log out of the Mezzanine admin console.
+If you are using the included Swagger UI to test your API and get a message "CSRF Failed: CSRF token missing or incorrect", be sure to log out of the Mezzanine admin console.

-If you are using the Swagger UI to test your API and get a message "TypeError: Failed to fetch", and you are running a secure site (over HTTPS), be sure to select the HTTPS scheme from the Shemes dropdown.
-This dropdown keeps reverting to HTTP in the Swagger UI, so you may have to select it again after making API call changes and/or selecting API endpoints.
+If you are using the included Swagger UI to test your API and get a message "TypeError: Failed to fetch", and you are running a secure site (over HTTPS), be sure to select the HTTPS scheme from the Shemes dropdown.
+This dropdown keeps reverting to HTTP in the Swagger UI, so you may have to select it again after making API call changes and/or selecting API methods.